daormar/thot/README.md

   slow and currently constitutes a bottleneck when training phrase models from large corpora.
 One already implemented solution is to carry out the estimation in multiple processors.
-However, we are also investigating alternative optimization techniques than can be efficiently executed in a single processor.
+However, we are also investigating alternative optimization techniques than allow us to efficiently execute the estimation process in a single processor.

 - Log-linear model weight adjustment is carried out by means of the downhill simplex algorithm, which is very slow.
 Downhill simplex will